GKargol/prog2project/README.md

 - In terminal, make sure you have NodeJS and NPM installed
 - Use `npm i` to install all dependencies.
 Then run `npm i dotenv ejs` to download all needed dependencies.
 - To start testing, use `node server.js` to open a local port via express.
 "Go Live" plugin will not work due to listing on a different port.
+-Mongo DB is being used to cure our dependencies
+-SQL bad
+-Using color pallete from client's House 53 business (Bronze, Navy, White)

 ## Current Dependencies
 Can make this easy with `npm install`